awsaavedra/awsaavedra.github.io/content/posts/ai-workflows.md

 There was even a book written on this topic: https://en.wikipedia.org/wiki/Team_of_Rivals.

 ## Ai for Coding

+[insert image gap-formal-verification]
+Note: put a citation at the bottom for Evan Miyazono

 1. I write out in vim or use pencil and paper and go through the draft of what I'm looking to build and what the structure of what I'm building.